RickCarlino/obsidian-notes/A Year of Spaced Repetition.md

 # Failed Experiments
  - Objects can still be learned in isolation.

+# Future Experiments
+- Really long cards with comprehension questions (like the TOPIK listening test)
 # Learnings
 - Quantity over quality.
 "SRS Cards aren't Pokemon".
 Delete hard cards and focus on volume.